 This can be one of the hardest things for a student to do.
-It’s either a scene from a movie keeps popping in your head or you are daydreaming about a certain life you want for yourself in class.
+It’s either a scene from a movie that keeps popping into your head or you are daydreaming about a certain life you want for yourself in class.

 The art of paying attention in class doesn’t only help you understand the topic being taught but also indicates your level of maturity and self-control.
 Apart from learning how to focus in class to pass competitive exams, you also need to learn it for future use.
 Having problems concentrating in class?
 Follow this plan

-- Make eye contacts with the teacher, this will force you to listen to what he/she is saying.
+- Make eye contact with the teacher, this will force you to listen to what he/she is saying.

 - Put away your phone.